 Some people believe that entrepreneurship leads to maximum independence.
 Instead, entrepreneurship can lead to tremendous dependence if you hire workers and take in investors.
 What people really want is a profitable, bootstrapped solo-business or the financial independence to do whatever without caring about money.

-My situation: Although I was basically a grunt at my first job in NYC and had zero independence, I was grateful to just have a job.
+Although I was basically a grunt at my first job in NYC and had zero independence, I was grateful to just have a job.
 After about six months of appreciating employment, my happiness took a dive due to the 12-14 hour days.
 Happiness level: 6/10.

 When I switched jobs and moved to San Francisco, my happiness took a tick higher because I was in a satellite office that offered more independence.
 My boss and I were a unit that covered west coast clients so there was much more independence compared to being at the NYC headquarters.
 Happiness level: 7.5/10.